Nicholls Town

 Nicholls Town is a town located in North Andros, part of Andros island in the Bahamas.
 The town features a sweeping beachfront.

 It is named for Edward Nicolls, an Anglo-Irish military leader in the Caribbean in the early 19th century.
-He was an active abolitionist and because of him many former slaves were able to escape from the U.S. The founders of Nicholls Town were ex-slave refugees from the United States.
+He was an active abolitionist and because of him many former Afro American slaves were able to escape from the U.S. The founders of Nicholls Town were ex-slave refugees from the United States.

 The Andros Island Beach Resort is located in Nicolls Town.
 The town is the centre for diving and snorkelling in North Andros.

 It has a population of 645 (2010 Census).
-The village is served by San Andros Airport.
+The town is served by San Andros Airport.